deneuv34/github-orgs-api/README.md

 #### Getting 401 even with correct token header

 Check your GitHub token if the token is already blocked or expired by GitHub itself.
+If that so, generate the new token.